-Non-specialised land is valued using the market approach.
+Non-specialised land (including land under a Crown Lease that represents a lease asset under AASB117 or AASB16) is valued using the market approach.
 Under this valuation method, the assets are compared to recent comparable sales or sales of comparable assets which are considered to have nominal or no added improvement value.